Reusable Functions

 onLong

-register values.
-Investigation pending. - Using ErgoNames, if a token containing a registered name is burned, that name would be lost forever.
-Potential solutions being researched.
+register values in ErgoScript.
+Further investigation is needed. - With ErgoNames, if a token representing a registered name is burned, that name registration is permanently lost.
+Potential solutions are being researched.

 Tutorial Code Snippets#